solana-foundation/developer-content/content/guides/advanced/verified-builds.md

 # Conclusion

-Using [verified builds on Solana](/content/guides/advanced/verified-builds.md) ensures the integrity and trustworthiness of your programs on the network.
+Using [verified builds on Solana](/content/guides/advanced/verified-builds.md) ensures the integrity and trustworthiness of your programs on the network and allow developers to find your SDKs directly from a Solana Explorer.
 By leveraging tools like the Solana Verify CLI and Docker, you can maintain verifiable and secure builds that align with your source code.
 Always take the necessary precautions to use consistent environments, and consider governance